busycaesar/AI_Model_Terms/docs/ai_model_terms.md

 	- "beach" (low probability)
 - The model predicts that the word has high probability based on how often certain words follow a given phrase in the training data.
 ## Proximal Policy Optimization (PPO) and Generalized Reinforcement Learning with Proximal Optimizer (GRPO)
-- Both of these are types of Reinforcement Learning.
+- Both of these are Reinforcement Learning algorithms.
 - Following is the explanation of both of these referring to a chess game.
 ### PPO
 - There are two elements in PPO: AI Agent (who is learning) and a Critic.